In the spring of 2016, Vietnamese government officials and OneSky celebrated a landmark agreement to open a OneSky Early Learning Center in Vietnam.

 And in Vietnam, unlike government orphanages in China, developing an early learning center wouldn’t be a matter of painting, polishing, and furnishing existing spaces, but building from the ground up.

 “But the government was great,” says Carol.
 “Not only did they promise us the land and clearing and preparation for construction, but they offered some financial support for the programs from the very beginning.
 That was a new experience for us!”

 Once the new center is built and operating smoothly, OneSky and its government partners hope that it will become not just a provincial model, but a national one, supported principally by factory owners and local communities.
 And through OneSky’s standard practice of training the trainers, one center can lead to the next one, and the next one after that.

 The need is huge.
-In Vietnam alone, there are 1.2 million children of factory workers laboring in 300 industrial parks in more than 30 economic zones.
+In Vietnam alone, there are 1.2 million children of factory workers laboring in 300 industrial parks in 60 provinces.

 Of course, we know from experience we all have much to learn, so one step at a time.
 First the building, then the two-year pilot.
 Still, before the ink was dry on the new agreement, Carol says with a laugh, “The Vice Chairman of the People’s Committee of Da Nang City, came up to me, and said, ‘Why wait?
 Let’s do another center next year!’”